-I've planned to meet a friend today in a coffee shop that bakes wonderfully large and tasty cookies.
-The refillable-ceramic coffee mugs, throngs of people huddled closely together in conversation, and the big cookie, all feel like "muchness" to me.
+I met a friend in a coffee shop that baked wonderfully large and tasty cookies.
+The refillable-ceramic coffee mug; throngs of conversationalists huddled closely together; and the big cookie; all feel like "muchness" to me.
 "Muchness" is a British romantic word meaning greatness in quantity and degree - it's a really good word to me.

-Clare Ansberry makes reasonable claims about the amount of time it takes to develop a close friendship within her 1/02/24, Wall Street Journal, article: "It Takes at Least 200 Hours to Make a Close Friendship, and More to Maintain It."
+Clare Ansberry made reasonable claims about the amount of time it takes to develop a close friendship within her 1/02/24, Wall Street Journal, article: "It Takes at Least 200 Hours to Make a Close Friendship, and More to Maintain It."
 My personal experience suggests that her claims have face validity.

-The only church in town will offer opportunities to discover people who are similar enough to you that you might take the risk, and invest the 200+ hours, to develop a close friendship.
+The only church in town will offer opportunities to discover people who are similar enough to you that you might take the risk of investing the 200+ hours, to develop that close friendship.
 Expect the process to take years rather than weeks.
 These relationship endeavors are worthy.
 C.S.
 Lewis said in his book "The Four Loves:" "Friendship is unnecessary, like philosophy, like art....
 It has no survival value; rather it is one of those things which give value to survival.”
-For me, close friends are a key part of the good life - the muchness.
+For me, close friends are a key part of the good life - muchness.

 Just for today...